Do you ever feel panicked about not having enough time to do everything?

 I swear by this technique and always share it in my presentations.

 After a recent presentation, a woman who is running her own business while also holding down a full-time job said, “I am now focusing on doing ONE thing each day (instead of 20 million like I usually try to do) and you know what, it really makes a difference.
 I am actually getting things done.
 So thank you, thank youuuuu!”

 As your Systems expert, you know I have to mention the importance of systems.

 I’m not referring to software and gadgets.
 Though technology is important and helps us automate/streamline many processes, business systems are more about the step-by-step paths we take to get from point A to point B and much less about the tools we use to do it.

 For example, a few weeks ago I had a Chaos to Clarity session with a client who felt that she didn’t have enough time in the day to get everything done.

 She’d create a to-do list in the morning.
 However, she wasn’t able to concentrate on them because of all the other things that were floating around in her head, which needed to get taken care of but weren’t attached to any specific dates.
 Even simple tasks were taking her forever because these things would pop up in her head and totally interrupt her flow.

-Then she established priorities, i.e., activities that were most frustrating or that were having the most detrimental effect on her bottom line.
-I suggested that she concentrate on each area for one week; creating a checklist of things that had to happen for the processes to flow, and blocking time in her calendar to take care of them or assigned them to her VA.
+Then, establish priorities, i.e., activities that were most frustrating or that were having the most detrimental effect on her bottom line.
+Concentrate on each area for one week; creating a checklist of things that had to happen for the processes to flow, and blocking time in her calendar to take care of them or assign them to her VA.

 5. Listen to Your Body